August 8, 2025

 What makes a great visual note-taking tool?

-• True visual thinking: Not just notes in boxes, but spatial organization that mirrors how your brain works
+• True visual thinking: Not just notes in boxes, but spatial organization that mirrors how your brain works.
+Research from the University of Waterloo shows that drawing improves memory retention compared to traditional text-based note-taking.

 • Content flexibility: Can you work with text, images, PDFs, videos, and web content seamlessly?